dansiviter/cito/README.md

 * [Artemis](/artemis) - Connects to a Apache ActiveMQ Artemis broker implementation either embedded or remotely,
 * [WebSocket](/websocket) - A basic WebSocket endpoint for those who don't need graceful fallback and browser compatibility,
 * [SockJS](/sockjs) - A SockJS based endpoint to provide a high level of compatibility with legacy browsers and assist with piping data through corporate firewalls. **In development!**
+* [Bill of Materials](/bom) - A importable POM to assist with aligning version of modules and upgrades.

 ## Frequently Asked Questions ##